markmoxon/elite-source-code-bbc-micro-cassette/README.md

 ### Log files

 During compilation, details of every step are output in a file called `compile.txt`.
-If you have problems, it might come in handy.
+If you have problems, it might come in handy, and it's a great reference if you need to know the addresses of labels and variables for debugging (or just snooping around).

 ## Differences between the various source files

 ### ELITEC

 It turns out that the [cassette sources as text files](http://www.elitehomepage.org/archive/a/a4080610.zip) do not contain identical code to the binaries in the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip).
-Specifically, there are three instructions in the `ELTC` binary that are different to the instructions in the `ELITEC.TXT` source file.
+Specifically, there are some instructions in the `ELTC` binary that are different to the instructions in the `ELITEC.TXT` source file.

-You can see these differences in the WARP routine in the `elite-source.asm` file (search the file for `.WARP` and follow the comments for mentions of `ELITEC.TXT`).
+You can see these differences documented in the `WARP` routine in the `elite-source.asm` file.
+To find this, search the file for `Subroutine: WARP` and follow the comments for mentions of `ELITEC.TXT`.

-The instructions in `elite-source.asm` are those from the binary files rather than `ELITEC.TXT`, to ensure that the build process produce binaries that match the released version of the game.
+The instructions included in `elite-source.asm` are those that match the binary files rather than `ELITEC.TXT`, to ensure that the build process produces binaries that match the released version of the game.

 ### ELTB

-It also turns out there are two versions of the `ELITEB` BASIC source program on the cassette sources disc, one called `$.ELITEB` and another called `O.ELITEB`.
+It also turns out there are two versions of the `ELITEB` BASIC source program on the [cassette sources disc image](http://www.elitehomepage.org/archive/a/a4080602.zip), one called `$.ELITEB` and another called `O.ELITEB`.
 These two versions of `ELITEB` differ by just one byte in the default commander data.
 This byte controls whether or not the commander has a rear pulse laser.
 In `O.ELITEB` this byte is generated by:

 ```
 EQUB (POW + 128) AND Q%